 If you work in the motor vehicle repair industry, you should have a clear understanding of your obligations.
-The information below should provide you with answers.

 Do I need a tradesperson's certificate?

 If you’re a tradesperson working in one of these motor vehicle classes below, you need a tradesperson’s certificate, even if you hold a motor vehicle repairer’s License.
 You must be certified and qualified for all classes of repair work you do.